Pro Bono is part of our core practice as a firm.

 We treat our pro bono clients as we do our paying clients and support all our lawyers to get involved - at all levels of seniority and whatever their area of expertise.
 We provide free legal advice to help disadvantaged groups get access to justice and to support charities and social enterprises providing vital services.

-- We train and deploy our lawyers for 2-week secondments to the Greek islands of Lesvos and Samos to help asylum-seekers navigate the asylum process.
+- We train and deploy our lawyers for 2-week secondments to the Greek islands of Lesvos and Samos to help asylum seekers navigate the asylum process, switching to a remote model during the COVID-19 pandemic to ensure this vital support continued.

 - A partner-led team from across our UK offices represents disabled people at the First-Tier Tribunal to appeal the withdrawal of disability benefits.